Varun-Punater/melody-generative-model/README.md

 # MusicRNN

 Note: Install requirements.txt before proceeding with the following.
+We require python version 3.9.18, so specify that when creating the python environment.

 ## Instructions to Run the Programs ON TEST DATA
-First cd into the final_proj/ folder
+First cd into the final_proj/ folder.
+This contains all the code that you require for the execution for the various models.

 ### To Run Naive Bayes
 Run the following command: